Varun-IIT-BHU/test3/README.md

 # GitHub Issue Assigner Bot

 This GitHub bot helps manage issue assignments in a repository by automatically assigning or unassigning issues based on predefined rules and user commands in comments.
-The bot is implemented using Probot, a framework for building GitHub Apps.
+The bot is implemented using Probot, a framework for building GitHub Apps

 If you find this project helpful, please consider giving it a star ⭐ on GitHub.
 It helps others discover the project and shows your appreciation for the work!